ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

 System Coupling data model
 ==========================

-The System Coupling data model is a hierarchical structure, represented in the PySystemCoupling API as nested attributes.
+The System Coupling data model is a hierarchical structure represented in the PySystemCoupling API as nested attributes.
 Ultimately, the nested attributes end at primitive values, which are the basic settings defining the set-up.
 The nested structure allows the data to be organized in a way that fits with the underlying concepts of a System Coupling analysis.